-+Mmmbcs <size> Main multiblock carrier size.
+- +Mmmbcs <size> Main multiblock carrier size.
 Sets the size of the main multiblock carrier for allocator .
-The main multiblock carrier is allocated via sys_alloc and is never deallocated.

-- +Mmmmbc <amount> Max mseg_alloc multiblock carriers.
+The main multiblock carrier is allocated via sys_alloc and is never deallocated. - +Mmmmbc <amount> Max mseg_alloc multiblock carriers.
 Maximum number of multiblock carriers allocated via mseg_alloc by allocator .
 When this limit has been reached, new multiblock carriers will be allocated via sys_alloc. - +Mmmsbc <amount> Max mseg_alloc singleblock carriers.
 Maximum number of singleblock carriers allocated via mseg_alloc by allocator .
 When this limit has been reached, new singleblock carriers will be allocated via sys_alloc. - +Mramv <bool> Realloc always moves.
 When enabled, reallocate operations will more or less be translated into an allocate, copy, free sequence.
-This often reduce memory fragmentation, but costs performance. - +Mrsbcmt <ratio> Relative singleblock carrier move threshold (in percent).
-When a block located in a singleblock carrier is shrunk to a size smaller than the value of the sbct [page 108] parameter, the block will be left unchanged in the singleblock carrier if the ratio of unused memory is less than this threshold; otherwise, it will be moved into a multiblock carrier. - +Mrsbcst <ratio> Relative singleblock carrier shrink threshold (in percent).
+This often reduce memory fragmentation, but costs performance. - +Mrmbcmt <ratio> Relative multiblock carrier move threshold (in percent).
+When a block located in a multiblock carrier is shrunk, the block will be moved if the ratio of the size of the returned memory compared to the previous size is more than this threshold; otherwise, the block will be shrunk at current location. - +Mrsbcmt <ratio> Relative singleblock carrier move threshold (in percent).
+When a block located in a singleblock carrier is shrunk to a size smaller than the value of the sbct [page 122] parameter, the block will be left unchanged in the singleblock carrier if the ratio of unused memory is less than this threshold; otherwise, it will be moved into a multiblock carrier. - +Mrsbcst <ratio> Relative singleblock carrier shrink threshold (in percent).
 When a block located in an mseg_alloc singleblock carrier is shrunk, the carrier will be left unchanged if the ratio of unused memory is less than this threshold; otherwise, the carrier will be shrunk.
-See also asbcst [page 107]. - +Msbct <size> Singleblock carrier threshold.
+See also asbcst [page 121]. - +Msbct <size> Singleblock carrier threshold.
 Blocks larger than this threshold will be placed in singleblock carriers.
 Blocks smaller than this threshold will be placed in multiblock carriers. - +Msmbcs <size> Smallest (mseg_alloc) multiblock carrier size (in kilobytes).
-See the description on how sizes for mseg_alloc multiblock carriers are decided [page 105] in "the alloc_util framework" section. - +Mt true|false|<amount> Multiple, thread specific instances of the allocator.
+See the description on how sizes for mseg_alloc multiblock carriers are decided [page 119] in "the alloc_util framework" section. - +Mt true|false|<amount> Multiple, thread specific instances of the allocator.
 This option will only have any effect on the runtime system with SMP support.
 Default behaviour on the runtime system with SMP support (N equals the number of scheduler threads):